(or, how Metro got out from under the huge operating deficit created by the ten years of the Consent Decree)

 The BRC consisted of five Metro Governance Councilmembers (one from each of the five Councils), a member of the Metro Citizens' Advisory Council, representatives of five non-Metro transit agencies (LADOT, Norwalk Transit, Pasadena ARTS, Santa Monica's Big Blue Bus, and West Hollywood CityLine), four area business organizations (the San Fernando Valley was represented by the Valley Industry and Commerce Association) and representatives from the Los Angeles Community College District and the University of Southern California.
 Attachment A of the staff report contains the policy recommendations and guidelines approved by the Board.
 In the area of service design, the BRC recommended that the rail system, Metro Rapid, and the Orange and Silver Lines serve as a "backbone" fed and complemented by the regional bus network.
 Less-frequent local bus services were seen as an augmention to the regional network for better geographic coverage but closely-spaced services were proposed for consolidation into fewer, more frequent services at a half-mile to mile route spacing.

 For this series of service change programs, Metro staff used a "clustering" approach to proposals involving several lines and grouped all the lines together for each proposal.
 We have used the same groupings for the pages here.
-Where a line was cancelled (either wholly or in part, with no restructuring), we have made a reference to that in the list rather than create a separate page for that line; the staff reports include the maps and data for these lines, if the reader is interested in those details.
+Where a line was cancelled (either wholly or in part, with no restructuring) or extended without a public hearing, we have made a reference to that in the list rather than create a separate page for that line; the staff reports include the maps and data for these lines, if the reader is interested in those details.
 The staff reports also include summaries of the public hearing comments.

 It also must be noted that with the dissolution of the "service sector" operating model, the former sector Governance Councils were renamed Service Councils at the beginning of the 2011-12 fiscal year.
 Therefore, the line pages refer to the SFV Council by its original name for actions through June 30, 2011 and by its new name thereafter.